Rei-SwitchBot/faq/en-us/Keypad Vision.md

 ![image](https://github.com/user-attachments/assets/8c1de01b-3505-4593-ac47-955433349c77)

 Note:
-The iPhone Wallet app allows you to add ICOCA, Suika and PASMO in Japan.
+The iPhone Wallet app allows you to add ICOCA, Suica and PASMO in Japan.
 The above illustration is for ICOCA, but the method to turn other transportation cards into express transit card is the same.

 ---